 Deciding to follow on, Shami was at his lethal best-taking wickets of Zubayr Hamza, Faf du Plessis, and Temba Bavuma.
 He created so much pressure along with Umesh Yadav and finished with figures of 3/10 in 10 overs.

 Mohammed Shami took 13 wickets from 6 innings and made sure that India whitewashed South Africa by winning the third Test by an innings and 202 runs.

 Umesh Yadav was bought as a replacement for Jasprit Bumrah.
 He was not included in the playing XI for the first Test match played at Vizag.

 With the conditions in Pune helpful for fast bowlers, Virat Kohli included Umesh Yadav in the playing XI.
-After India posted 601 for 5 declared, Yadav got wickets of Aiden Markram, Dean Elgar and de Bryun.
-He bowled with pace and troubled the South African batsmen with swing.
+After India posted 601 for 5 declared, Yadav got wickets of Aiden Markram, Dean Elgar, and de Bruyn.
+He bowled with pace and troubled the South African batsmen with a swing.
 Yadav finished with figures of 3/37 in 13 overs.

-In the 2nd innings too, Yadav again was at his lethal best taking wickets of de Bryun, Vernon Philander and Kagiso Rabada.
+In the 2nd innings too, Yadav again was at his lethal best-taking wickets of de Bruyn, Vernon Philander, and Kagiso Rabada.
 He ended with figures of 3/22 in 8 overs.

 Deciding to follow on, Yadav again was on the mark with a beauty to dismiss de Kock.
 He got the wicket of Heinrich Klassen and made life tough for South Africans.
 Umesh took 2 for 35 in 9 overs.

-Umesh Yadav has been not given a chance to play in the XI since quite some time, but impressed with his bowling against South Africa with 11 wickets from 2 matches ( 4 innings).
+Umesh Yadav has been not given a chance to play in the XI for quite some time but impressed with his bowling against South Africa with 11 wickets from 2 matches ( 4 innings).